amiyakumarsahu/Automatic_vehicle_number_plate_extraction/README.md

 This project is used to read the images of the vehicle licence number, convert that licence number to text

 ## Application
-This project can be used in parking area to keep track of every vehicle and make parking process easier.
+This project can be used in parking area to keep track of every vehicle and make parking process easier. it can be integrated with traffic system

 ## Demo